cockroachlabs/open-sourced-interview-process/SalesExercises.md

 **Candidate Setup:**

 - Interviewer will provide you with the verticals that they would like you to go after with the expectation that you will find three companies that fit the ICP.

-- Interviewer will answer any questions you have and provide guidance before having you independently do this research.

-- Interviewer will give you 20 minutes to identify 3 companies before coming back into the room to discuss.
+You will have a chance to ask the interviewer questions before you do independent research.
+You will have 20 minutes to identify 3 companies before the interviewer will come back into the room to discuss.
+Think about what online tools you would use to identify the companies.

-**Interviewer Question:**

-- What online tools did you use to identify the companies?

-- Walk me through why you identified these three companies?

 ## **Title: Project Management - Customer Outreach**